What is Zenger?

 Zenger’s holding company is Z News Service, Inc., a Delaware corporation.
-It is backed by a consortium of tech investors from London, Dallas, Texas, Paris, Salt Lake City and San Francisco, who collectively own a minority of the company.
+It is backed by a consortium of tech investors from London, Dallas, London, and Salt Lake City, who collectively own a minority of the company.
 The founders and employees hold the remainder.
 Journalists own a majority of the company’s shares.
-None of Zenger’s investors or managers, nor members of their immediate families, have donated to political campaigns or are actively involved in politics in any nation, nor are they employed by any government, union or interest group.
-In no case are investors, advertisers or non-editorial employees involved in editorial decisions.

-Zenger takes its name from John Peter Zenger, an 18th Century printer whose New York newspaper exposed misconduct by England’s governor.
-He was jailed for eight months and prosecuted in 1735 for libel, which at the time was defined as any criticism of the Crown.
+Zenger takes its name from John Peter Zenger, an 18th century printer whose New York newspaper exposed misconduct by the royal governor.
+He was jailed for eight months, while his wife delivered food and bravely kept putting out the paper.
+Finally, Zenger was put on trial in 1735 for libel, which at the time was defined as any criticism of the crown.

 We stand on John Peter Zenger’s shoulders.
-So does every other journalist in the United States.
+So does every other journalist.

-I’m interested in investing in Z News Service, Inc. How do I receive financial information about the company’s performance and projections?
+I’m interested in Z News Service, Inc. How do I receive financial information about the company’s performance and projections?

 To review the prospectus, and to view quarterly statements and other financial reports, please contact us at [email protected].

-If your principal source of income, or profession, is lobbying or working for any government or serving in any elected office, we respectfully are not interested in receiving inquiries from you about any form of investment participation in Z News Service, Inc.
+If your profession or principal source of income is lobbying or working for any government or serving in any elected office, we respectfully are not interested in receiving inquiries from you about any form of investment participation in Z News Service, Inc.